tlietz/dotfiles/README.md

 ## About

-### Vcode
+### Vscode

 The keybindings are meant to be OS-agnostic since the only hotkey they use are CTRL and SHIFT.
 Many of them use a prefix system similar to tmux.